google-site-verification: google97197d2cda59094f.html ;

 adelaide - 1n

 • Fly into Adelaide on a Tuesday between October and March, pick up a rental car🚗 at the airport and stay at or near the Ramsgate Hotel *** - (Parking on the street) - at Henley Beach by Henley Square.
 You will need the car for the entire trip of 29 days and possibly a couple more if you are going to drive into Melbourne to fly out.
-Or it might be cheaper to drive back to Hobart and fly out.
+Or it might be cheaper to drive back to Hobart and fly to Melbourne with a cheap ticket.
 Or perhaps you could drop it off in Devonport then catch the boat back.
+So many options.

 • There are plenty of restaurants and bars nearby to keep you entertained for the night.
 If you'd like to spend a few nights here first have a look at the trip above for some ideas.